kustomzone/chaincode-investigator/README.md

 - [ ] naming/renaming recordings is akward
 - [ ] rename cc summary, auto populates as is with cc repo name, but user can overide
 - [ ] add more directional text?
+- [ ] collaspe all on inital load, show logs when use executes chaincode
+- [ ]